["Science of love in the Homeland (Swades)" has been visited 2256 times since 11 Nov 2007]

 http://www.planetbollywood.com/Film/Swades/

 He gets the cold-shoulder and is quickly shown the door when he intrudes into her classroom 'to be 'formally' introduced by her kid brother...).
-Trips her into dropping her book like the earlier 'oaf' did in the bookshop, all the more irritating as she has lost her bet with Kaveriamma that this NRI 'son' would never return...)
+He then inadvertently trips her at the threshold, when she returns home after school, into dropping her book like the earlier 'oaf' did in the bookshop (all the more irritating as she has lost her bet with Kaveriamma that this NRI 'son' would never return...)

 When the electricity fails at the lyrical highpoint, Mohan saves the night by spontaneously improvising a public (including adult) education class in recognizing (and reaching up for) the constellations to the tune of A. R. Rehman's score ("this star, that star, each star").
 As he begins to hop back and forth between the opposing sides of the screen to ensure maximum audience participation, the postmaster simply tears down this barrier while the everyone, including the village elders, look on with appreciative consternation at the illuminating antics of this goofy 'foreigner' (NRI).
 Instead of indulging in accusatory rhetoric, he 'simply' points them towards a common goal to which they could all put their shoulders.